 It was also where I had my absolute favourite meal of the entire trip – khao soi, a curry-like noodle broth and one of the best things to eat in Chiang Mai.
 I’m salivating just at the thought.

-After a visit to an elephant camp, we were treated to a bamboo raft back along the water.
+Have a look for bamboo rafting trips along the rivers nearby Chiang Mai.
 It’s possibly the most relaxing and serene thing you can do in the whole of Thailand.
 The land was just so peaceful – we could only hear the movement of the water and the faint chirps of tropical birds.
 Plus, give me a hat and you’re on to a winner.

-One thing the hotel was good for, though, was its location.
-It was just a few steps from the famous Night Bazaar – an absolutely huge outdoor market that just seemed to go on forever.
+Make sure you visit the Night Bazaar – an absolutely huge outdoor market that just seemed to go on forever.
 It sells everything you could ever wish to buy – food, clothes, souvenirs, accessories, gadgets, toys, massages and cut-price brands.
-But it’s not just a place to go for the shopping.
+But it’s not just a place to go for shopping.
 There are mini stages all over the bazaar with Thai dancers and music, all decorated with lanterns and lights.
 It makes a great night out all on its own!

 Top Tip: Our guide book that says if it’s sold outside, it’s fake.
 We weren’t sure which bits of the market counted as ‘inside’ so we just assumed it was all fake.
 You should probably do the same.

 The biggest Top Tip of all: Go to Chiang Mai!
 It is a region of juxtaposition – peaceful countryside and temples are just a few minutes’ drive from the hustle and bustle of the most fantastic market I’ve ever been to.
 One thing’s for sure – you’ll never get bored.

 What are your top tips for visitors to Chiang Mai?